bellycose/Apartment_Prices/README.md

 To confirm if apartment rent costs are influenced by the population of resident living there?

 This project is an attempt at data science.
-It uses web scraping and statistical analysis with python, while tabulating with CSV.
+It uses web scraping and statistical analysis with python, while tabulating with CSV from python.

 ### Softwares/Dependencies
 - Python